 - Clean plastic, glass and metal containers if possible before you put them in the blue bin.
 You will be helping sorting centre employees as this ensures that mold and unpleasant smells would not develop.

 For more tips: Helpful hints and tips from Simply Recycle

 What should you put in the blue bin?

 Recycling Guide from Multi-Material Stewardship Manitoba.

-If you have materials that are not on the list, download the Garbage and Recycling Services Guide or the Recycle Coach app if you are in Winnipeg.
-You can also go to Recycle Manitoba to know if a material is recyclable or not or to find a collection site.
+Download the Garbage and Recycling Services Guide to know more about disposing waste properly.
+You can also use the Recycle Manitoba website to check if a material is recyclable or not or to find a collection site.

 Where do we dispose of items that do not fit the cart like furniture?

 In Winnipeg, City services can pick up additional garbage bags or large items like appliances and furniture for an additional fee.
 You should call 311 for pick up.
 Check the schedules and fees on this page: Large items (bulky waste).
 If you can wait, you can dispose of large furniture, appliances and other unwanted items during the giveaway weekend in Winnipeg.
 Giveway weekend is scheduled every spring and fall, the weekend before May long weekend and the weekend after September long weekend.
 You can simply place these items at the curb on your front street and label them “free.”